alphagov/govwifi-terraform/README.md

 Currently the main configs for GovWiFi are contained in the [`govwifi-build`][govwifi-build] repo.
 Please refer to this repo for execution instructions.

+## Development

+All Terraform configs must be formatted using the `terraform fmt` command.

 ## What's missing

 Currently there are some key pieces of the infrastructure missing from these modules, as they